deezombiedude612/wp-labs/src/index.md

 <p class="text-center">
     <!-- This site hosts the practical lab work for ITS30605: Web Programming, offered by the School of Pre-University Studies at Taylor's College. -->

-    This site hosted the <span class="fw-bold">(now deprecated)</span> practical lab work for ITS30605: Web Programming, offered by the School of Pre-University Studies at Taylor's College up until the August 2022 semester.
+    This site hosted the <span class="fw-bold">(now deprecated)</span> practical lab work for ITS30605, which may or may not be offered by the School of Pre-University Studies at Taylor's College up until the August 2022 semester.
 The material and guides hosted here are very likely to be outdated.
 </p>

 <p class="text-center fw-bold">